Papelucho: Translations

 A French edition of the first book in the series came out in 1951 in the collection Rouge et Bleu (GP publishers, translated and adapted by G. Tyl-Cambier).
 The text was adapted and published with coloured illustrations as a large format book, which was very successful, 25,000 copies being rapidly sold and a second edition appearing two years later.
 In 1980 a new French edition appeared and survived several changes in the editing house: Bordas being succeeded by Pocket, then Havas Poche, until the end of the nineties.

 The Japanese publishing house Kodansha published in 1972 a Japanese translation with drawings by Marcela Claro Huneeus, the author's daughter.
 A Greek edition was published by Kedros, Athens, 1984.
 And recently Anicia in Rome has published an Italian translation of four of the books.

 There is also a bilingual Spanish-English edition, which was available in Chile at the end of 2006.
-The English translation was made by Lina Craddock, Ailsa Shaw and Jean Paul Beuchat.
+The English translation was made by Linda Craddock, Ailsa Shaw and Jean Paul Beuchat.
 This translation doesn't include the last three books, unpublished at the time.